 What is Star Tours – The Adventures Continue

-Star Tours is Motion Simulator ride themed around the Star Wars Universe.
-The Premise is really simple, you are a space tourist of on a jolly to a destination somewhere in the Star Wars Galaxy.
-Stat Tours are the Galaxies premier destination specialists and ship millions of tourists all over the galaxy every year.
+Star Tours is a Motion Simulator ride themed around the Star Wars Universe.
+The Premise is really simple, you are a space tourist off on a jolly to a destination somewhere in the Star Wars Galaxy.
+Stat Tours are the Galaxy’s premier destination specialists and ship millions of tourists all over the galaxy every year.

 However, As fun as that sounds, it’s not exciting enough so inevitably something has to go wrong.
 This calamity is in the form of a Stowaway Spy, that is discovered by the Empire leading to C3PO and R2D2 enacting an escape plan for the Spy involving you and your fellow Tourists.

-The Ride Starts off with C2PO Reluctantly in charge before the Tour is intercepted by a random Character form the Dark Side, a Droid, Darth Vader or Kylo Ren.
+The Ride Starts off with C2PO Reluctantly in charge before the Tour is intercepted by a random Character from the Dark Side, a Droid, Darth Vader, or Kylo Ren.
 If it’s a Droid then either Rey or Han Solo in the Falcon will intercept to facilitate your escape.
 Whichever happens, you will be informed of a Spy on board.
-The spy will be identified as a random Guest and photo displayed on a screen, so yes it could be you.
+The spy will be identified as a random Guest and photo displayed on a screen, so yes it could be you!

-We always find Star Tours – The adventures continue is a real overachiever.
+We always find Star Tours – The adventures continue as a real overachiever.
 It is not really a terribly enticing ride and we seem to head here a bit reluctantly.
-Mainly as the feeling is always this is a stop-gap ride, and will maybe be replaced sometime in the near future after Galaxies edge fully opens up.
-But Once ridden we quickly remember just how good it is.
+Mainly as the feeling is always this is a stop-gap ride, but once ridden we quickly remember just how good it is!

 Still, it is a very fun ride and if you can just overlook these canonical inaccuracies it can provide a really exciting and fun experience and one you can ride again and again!